 The Nikon FG film camera is a highly under-rated camera that many who don’t really know much about it see as only a beginner’s camera when it is far more capable than many realize.
-I hope this Nikon FG FAQ helps to inform you about this camera and answers all your questions.
-If you have any additional questions you can email them to me and I will add them to the FAQ.
+The Nikon FG value as a lightweight shooter is hard to beat even today.
+I hope this Nikon FG review helps to inform you about this camera and answers all your questions.
+If you have any additional questions you can email them to me and I will add them to this Nikon FG FAQ.

 The Nikon FG FAQ is written and maintained by me, Allan Hall.